Leech-Protocol/docs/faq.md

 - When depositing coins from one blockchain to a pool on a different blockchain, the fee for the Stargate bridge will be ≈$1.
 - When depositing one coin (e.g., USDT) into a pool with another coin (e.g., USDC), the fee for the swap will range ≈ from $0.5 to $1
 - Also, there will be a swap fee if you're creating a pair within an LP by one coin (e.g., USDT), for instance, like USDT/USDC.

+### How is APR formed in Leech Protocol pools?

+Leech Protocol is a yield aggregator.
+Therefore, it extracts APR from the pools of the protocols it interacts with.